 You can travel and identify yourself with a passport and an identity card.
-A Dutch nationality certificate can be used to prove your Dutch nationality.
+A Dutch citizenship certificate can be used to prove your Dutch citizenship.

-If you move abroad, intend to get married, or want to be eligible for certain jobs (some civil service posts, for instance), you may need to prove you are a Dutch national.
-If you live abroad, you can apply for a Dutch nationality certificate (bewijs van Nederlanderschap) at the Dutch embassy or a Dutch consulate in the country where you live.
-If you live in the Netherlands, you can apply at the Population Affairs Department (Afdeling Burgerzaken) of your municipality.
+If you move outside the Netherlands, intend to get married, or want to be eligible for certain jobs (some civil service posts, for instance), you may need to prove you are a Dutch citizen.
+If you live outside the Netherlands, you can apply for a bewijs van Nederlanderschap (Dutch citizenship certificate) at the embassy or consulate of the Netherlands in the country where you live.
+If you live in the Netherlands, you can apply at the Afdeling Burgerzaken of your municipality.

-To be eligible for a Dutch nationality certificate, you must:
+To be eligible for a Dutch citizenship certificate, you must:

 - (if you live in the Netherlands) be registered as a resident in the municipality where you file your application;

-The period of validity of Dutch nationality certificates is not laid down in law.
+The period of validity of Dutch citizenship certificates is not laid down in law.
 The organisation that asks to see the certificate can itself decide its period of validity.

 Applying for a Dutch passport or identity card

-If you have Dutch nationality, you should apply for a Dutch passport or identity card to the municipal authority where you are registered.
+If you have Dutch citizenship, you should apply for a Dutch passport or identity card to the municipality where you are registered.
 You will need to bring a colour photo and your old documents with you.
-Make sure the photo meets the criteria for accepting passport photos in Dutch travel documents.
+Make sure the photo meets the requirements for accepting passport photos in Dutch travel documents.

 All children (even babies) need their own passport or identity card to travel.
 You have to pay a fee for your passport or identity card.